killadog/hatools/README.md

 |**-help**|Help screen.
 No options at all to have the same.|False|

 ## OUI macro for Notepad++
-Make your own OUI (Organizationally Unique Identifier) text file uses Notepad++ for hash table.
+Make your own OUI (Organizationally Unique Identifier) text file with Notepad++ for hash table.
 1. Open oui_macro.txt and copy/paste all from it to "%AppData%\Notepad++\shortcuts.xml"
 2. Download https://standards.ieee.org/develop/regauth/oui/oui.csv
 3. Open downloaded oui.csv in Notepad++.
 You see somethig like this: